jakubjon/req_mng_tool/readme.md

 # Requirements Management Tool

-A Flask-based web application for managing requirements with hierarchical groups, Excel import/export, and Directus CMS integration.
+A Flask-based web application for managing requirements with hierarchical groups and Excel import/export.

 ## Requirements